turingschool/curriculum/source/topics/architecture/pushing_logic_down_the_stack.markdown

 * Anything related to HTTP and parameters stays in the controller
 * Any complexity involving data, like filtering or ordering, belongs in the model
+* Let the model keep the data to itself.
+The controller shouldn't have to know about the intricacies of the data types and database oddities
 * Ask "could this possibly be reused in our [mobile|desktop] app?"
 If yes, then it probably belongs in the model.
 * *Use* a method in the controller before you write it in the model.
 Think through what data the model will need and pick a name that flows well.
+* You can create Plain-Old Ruby Objects ("POROs") when you want a model that isn't backed by a database.

 ## In Practice